Addressing Climate Change and the TCFD

 Risk Management

-In September 2024, we conducted a review of our materiality in order to promote sustainability management based on our Global Purpose and the new Medium-Term Business Plan.
+In September 2024, we conducted a review of our materiality in order to promote sustainability management based on our Global Purpose and the Medium-Term Business Plan.

 The Group Sustainability Committee will manage progress on and review risks, including climate-related issues, on a case-by-case basis to establish an appropriate risk management system.